 RyZi Productions was introduced by Ryan Zinnanti as a place where he can showcase his imagined ideas come to reality.
 It is his goal that this will be an outlet for individual and multiple person creative identity and many types of unique and interesting projects developed by himself and others.

 Ryan was diagnosed with autism disorder as a child and has strived continuously to overcome challenges and stereotypes of a person labeled "on the spectrum."
 He has worked very hard to "fit in" with the rules and structure of "normal" life, and yet maintain his own extraordinary personality, imagination, and talents.
 As a child, Ryan was always extremely focused on his own stylized order.
 He would line his toys and object up for hours in a specific way; he wanted his room to be set up exactly as he visualized it; schedules were regimented.
 Creatively he began to work on Word Art on the computer and invented amazing structured and detailed designs and artistry.
 Continuing this trend through his teenage years, with help from many people, Ryan slowly began to open himself up to more choices and variables in his life, and he began to become exposed to new and exciting experiences...sometimes risky ones!
 As his horizons broadened, he became interested in reading comic books and Adobe Photoshop.
-In 2017, he really started to dive into the basics of photography, video, post production, writing, storyboarding, photo manipulations, etc. He started to create his own story using photos of his sister and himself as characters within his creation.
+In 2017, he really started to dive into the basics of photography, video, post production, writing, storyboarding, photo manipulations, etc. He started to create his own story using photos of his sister and himself as characters within his story and designed costumes for all characters: capes, suits and boots.
 This was / is Ryan's first introductory comic book using those basic skills which he has been learning, through tutorials and trial-and-error: ZAPTIC AND CATGIRL TEAM UP VOL. 1 - PROTECTING THE LABORATORY.
 It is a basic story of good versus evil and is a fun look inside of his creative mind.
 He is already progressing his skills in all aspects of art, and his future works will be excellent barometers to measure his progress and inventiveness.

 Currently, RyZi Productions is offering this first work which is the comic book entitled ZAPTIC AND CATGIRL TEAM UP VOL. 1 - PROTECTING THE LABORATORY for sale.
 Please click here to purchase.
 The story and artwork is great for ages 8 and up, this is a great gift for yourself, friends or family!
 A portion of the proceeds is going to The Tommy Foundation, which you can read more about on this page.